Inward Bound: History

 Inward Bound was first held in 1962.
-Mike Gore, the founder of Questacon, is credited with coming up with the idea in memory of close friend and passionate navigationist, Jason Ryan.
+Mike Gore, the founder of Questacon, is credited with coming up with the idea in memory of close friend and passionate navigator, Jason Ryan.
 Ryan is considered to be the 'first' to have embarked on an unmonitored journey through the surrounding Canberra bushland, after setting off in the early hours of the morning on Friday the 17th of August, 1962.
 After running from what is now known as 'civic' in Canberra, Ryan eventually returned two days later, on the Sunday.
 The exact reason for the trip has been placed under immense scrutiny, with some reporting that Ryan could hear noises when he was sitting in silence, and thought a run such as this could straighten them out.
 Others believe it was simply a challenge Gore had set Ryan, for which he completed.
 Furthermore, Bill Packard and John Foster also helped to start the event, in developing the event from the idea and into its infancy.

 At the time, the Australian National University had only recently been formed and had only 200 students.
 The first event consisted of a race from South of Canberra to Bruce Hall.
 At the time Bruce Hall was the only residence on campus and the student population numbered approximately 200.
 The initial race was won by a team which hitch-hiked back to Bruce Hall.

 Teams cannot use outside assistance to reach the endpoint.
-While the format of the race has changed over time due to safety and insurance requirements, the core challenge remains the same.
+Although the format of the race has changed over time due to safety and insurance requirements, the core challenge is the same.

-RMC Duntroon participated in one Inward Bound event in 1965.
-The participation was an attempt to develop closer ties between the ANU and RMC following animosity between the two institutions.
-ADFA participated in 2014 as trial year and have been invited back every year.
-Sadly they were not told about the continued invitation until 2021 and were meant to compete again.
-But sadly due to politics around ANU and the ADF, they decided to pull out so as to not further the animosity between the universities.

 In 2008, Inward Bound was cancelled because the Organisers were unable to get Stakeholders to 'sign off' before the event was scheduled.
 In 2009, a comprehensive risk management plan was created for the event.
 This plan, along with a new dialogue of consultation with ANU administration, state and federal authorities, local councils and landholders meant the event returned in 2009 and has since successfully continued.

-Division 7 (Independent), the eighth division, was discontinued from 2013 due to the increased number of teams from the inclusion of more halls and colleges, making the division a financial strain on the event.

-In 2020 and 2021, Inward Bound was cancelled as a result of the COVID-19 Pandemic.
+In 2020 and 2021, Inward Bound was cancelled as a result of the COVID-19 pandemic.

-Currently the following residences participate in Inward Bound: